carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 The result of this should be four times the content of `primary_unit`.

 The computation we want to perform on this image is a convolution, once on the host and once on the device so we can compare the results and execution times.
-In computer vision applications, convolutions are often used to filter images and if you want to know more about about convolutions in general, we encourage you to check out [this project](https://github.com/vdumoulin/conv_arithmetic) by Vincent Dumoulin and Francesco Visin.
+In computer vision applications, convolutions are often used to filter images and if you want to know more about them, we encourage you to check out [this github repository](https://github.com/vdumoulin/conv_arithmetic) by Vincent Dumoulin and Francesco Visin with some great animations.
-One example of a convolution is shown below, where the original image is shown in blue and the resulting one is shown in cyan.
+One example of a convolution is shown below, where the original image is the blue grid and the resulting image is the cyan grid.
 ![](https://raw.githubusercontent.com/vdumoulin/conv_arithmetic/master/gif/arbitrary_padding_no_strides.gif)

 In this example, we will convolve our image with a [Gaussian function](https://en.wikipedia.org/wiki/Gaussian_blur#Mathematics), which will change the value of each pixel to be a weighted average of the pixels around it, thereby "smoothing" the image.
-Convolving images with a Gaussian function smooths and denoises the image, which is often required in [edge-detection](https://en.wikipedia.org/wiki/Gaussian_blur#Edge_detection) since most algorithms to do this are sensitive to noise.
+Convolving images with a Gaussian function denoises the image, which is often required in [edge-detection](https://en.wikipedia.org/wiki/Gaussian_blur#Edge_detection) since most algorithms to do this are sensitive to noise.
 Let us first construct the Gaussian, and then display it.
 Remember that at this point we are still doing everything with standard Python, and not using the GPU yet.